 2. Gather the ingredients and make sure that the temperature is correct

 Assemble all the ingredients and the equipment on the kitchen counter before you begin the task.
 Ensure that they are at the appropriate temperature.
 This is especially essential for eggs and butter.
-Eggs must be kept at room temperature as they will help to maintain consistent temperature of the batter and soft butter helps in the making of a smooth batter and also a lofty cake.
+Keep the eggs at room temperature; as they will help to maintain consistent temperature of the batter.
+Soft butter also helps in the making of a smooth batter and also a lofty cake.

 3. The oven should be heated beforehand